|Style||Fully Escorted & Guided

 Conclude your visit at the Sacred Way, an ancient road linking the Ming Tombs, the burial site of 13 emperors of the Ming Dynasty.
 A massive stone archway, built in 1540 at the southern end is decorated with designs of clouds, waves and divine animals.
 Breakfast & lunch provided.

-Optional Excursion: Tonight, enjoy an optional Peking Duck dinner followed by the Legend of Kung Fu show, a special Shaolin Kung Fu stage performance that blends music, martial arts, and a moving story.
-This optional excursion can only be purchased locally ($53 per person).
+Optional Excursion: Peking Duck dinner and Legend of Kung Fu show, $53.
+Tonight, enjoy an optional Peking Duck dinner followed by the Legend of Kung Fu show, a special Shaolin Kung Fu stage performance that blends music, martial arts, and a moving story.
+This optional excursion must be purchased locally.

 Day 10: Beijing/USA.
 Today, bid farewell to China as you transfer to the airport to board your return flight to the USA.
 Your exciting journey comes to an end as you arrive in the USA later today.
 If your schedule permits, take advantage of an optional extension to Hong Kong!
 Breakfast provided.

-Optional Excursion: Enjoy some time at the Summer Palace, the quintessential Chinese garden, a UNESCO World Heritage site ranked among the most noted classical gardens of the world.
+Optional Excursion: Summer Palace and Pando Zoo with lunch, $50.
+Enjoy some time at the Summer Palace, the quintessential Chinese garden, a UNESCO World Heritage site ranked among the most noted classical gardens of the world.
 Continue your optional tour to the Panda Zoo, dedicated to the preservation of this endangered (and adorable) species of bear, of which only about 2000 remain in the wild.
-This optional excursion can only be purchased locally ($50 per person, includes lunch).
-Depending on the departure time of your return flight, this optional excursion may be conducted on the afternoon of Day 9, at which point lunch will be substituted with dinner.
+This optional excursion must be purchased locally.
+Depending on the departure time of your return flight, this excursion may be conducted on the afternoon of Day 9, at which point lunch will be substituted with dinner.

 Prepare to be dazzled by a breathtaking symphony of lights in cosmopolitan Hong Kong.
 City-lovers worldwide rank Hong Kong among their must-see destinations, and for good reason.
 A former British colony perched on the edge of mainland China, Hong Kong is a fascinating city of contrasts—a place where East meets West; where the modern blends with the traditional; where shiny skyscrapers stand next to narrow alleys crammed with traditional vendors' stalls; where new technology flourishes alongside ancient Chinese customs.
 With its glorious harbor, excellent shopping, renowned restaurants, and some of the best nighttime skylines in the world, Hong Kong has it all.